NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Fixes the issue.
 I guess that's my bad for using an rvalue bool to check the condition against, but I'd of thought the compiler would of known not to optimize out an rvalue used within a loop condition.

+##### Depending if in Release or Debug mode, the camera start position (and thus direction) is different.

+Not had time to look into this, but it seems the start direction is slightly different when switching between release and debug builds, i've not looked into this as its not a big deal, but there is possibly something going on again in terms of optimization where the initial basis of the camera is incorrect (or different) due to some optimization occurring.